 The Scholars Online core science courses are fairly rigorous compared to a standard high school course.
 We use a college-level text which contains more material than a typical high school text.
 The online quiz questions are phrased like or based on similar questions from past published SAT Subject exams.
 Consequently, completing this course satisfactorily should prepare you adequately for the SAT exam.
 Taking and doing well on the exam will establish your credibility as a science student for your college application.
 Many students who complete this course report scores above 700 on the SAT Subject exam.

 The Advanced Placement program provides high school students the chance to do college-level study and get credit for their work from many colleges and universities.
 Colleges in other countries recognize the AP examination as an indicator of advanced work beyond high school, and some US and Canadian colleges will award you sophomore standing if you meet their requirements through outstanding AP exam performance, reducing the cost of your college education.
 Several scholarships are awarded on the basis of AP scores.
 Check the College Board Advanced Placement website for more information on the AP program.

 Be forewarned, though: a number of US colleges and universities will not grant you college credit for AP work, regardless of your score on the exam, and some departments refuse credit while others at the same college may grant credit.
-Be sure to verify the AP credit policy in chemistry at each of the colleges that interest you; do not automatically assume that a particular college department will grant you college credit for this course on the basis of your AP score.
+Be sure to verify the AP credit policy in your subject at each of the colleges that interest you; do not automatically assume that a particular college department will grant you college credit for this course on the basis of your AP score.

-© 2012,2013 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2017, 2018 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.